department-of-veterans-affairs/vagov-content/pages/pension/eligibility.md

 <br>

 ### How do I know if I served under an eligible wartime period?
-We recognize the following wartime periods to decide eligibility for pension benefits:
+Under current law, we recognize the following wartime periods to decide eligibility for pension benefits:

 - Mexican Border period (May 9, 1916, to April 5, 1917, for Veterans who served in Mexico, on its borders, or in adjacent waters)
 - World War I (April 6, 1917, to November 11, 1918)